Abdul-Aziz-dal/Hr-managment-system-v2/README.md

-# hr-onboarding-system

 # Project Documentation

 ## Setup Instructions

 ### Environment Variables

-All environment variables are stored in a `.env` file for security and ease of configuration.
+All environment variables are stored in a `env.php` (must be .env file) file for security and ease of configuration.
 These include:

 - **Database Configurations**: Host, username, password, and database name.
 - **OAuth Credentials**: Google OAuth keys for authentication.